 As we have mentioned throughout, eating disorders affect people differently and there are different types.

-We are here to support you, get in touch to speak with one of our friendly experienced support team members.
+We are here to support you so please get in touch to speak with one of our friendly, experienced support team members.

 Are you concerned about a family member or friend?